 Their role is to scrutinise, challenge and support the work of ACT’s Board of Directors whilst examining the use of public funds and considering whether the best possible outcomes for learners are being achieved.

-Our Governance Committee was established at the end of 2012 and, we are very proud to say that we were the first learning provider in the UK to do so.
+Our Advisory Committee was established at the end of 2012 and, we are very proud to say that we were the first learning provider in the UK to do so.

 Nerys Evans (Chair)